Psychedelic/dab-docs/docs/token-list/getting-started.md

 date: "1"
 ---

-# 🖌️ Getting Started - Integrate the NFT List
+#   💠 Getting Started - Integrate the Token List

 All right!
-Ready to integrate DAB's NFT list into your app?
+Ready to integrate DAB's Token list into your app?
 Your main point of interaction for interacting with DAB is the **[DAB-js library](https://github.com/Psychedelic/DAB-js/)**, which we built to provide a simple plug-n-play way of integrating DAB.
 With it, you will:

-1. Query DAB's NFT Collection List to get an Array of the NFTs a user (Principal) owns.
+1. Query DAB's Token List to get an Array of the Tokens a user (Principal) owns.
-2. Use the DAB-js standard interface wrapper to interact with listed collections (transfer, check a user's owned nfts, get details, etc.)
+2. Use the DAB-js standard interface wrapper to interact with listed assets (transfer, check a user's owned tokens,  details, etc.)

 **Let's do a double click on that last point**.
-The list is standard-agnostic, meaning NFT collections from different NFT standards are available (ICPunks, EXT standard, etc.).
+The list is standard-agnostic, meaning Tokens from different standards are available (DIP20, EXT.).
 To facilitate your integration to them, the **DAB-js library wraps all of the standards listed in DAB** into a **common javascript interface**.
 Instead of calling different methods, depending on the standard, you use DAB's common interface, and let DAB translate the calls.

-> The mainnet canister ID for DAB's NFT list is: `aipdg-waaaa-aaaah-aaq5q-cai`
+> The mainnet canister ID for DAB's Token list is: `aipdg-waaaa-aaaah-aaq5q-cai`

 ---
 ## 0. ⚙️ Preparing your environment